thinktandem/thinktandem.io/src/content/articles/migrating-og-to-drupal8-group.md

 }
 ```

 Fairly straight forward and similar to our previous source plugin.
 So by now, you should be seeing a pattern emerging on migrating this data.
-From here, we just need to tidy up our YAML to reflect the changesas such:
+From here, we just need to tidy up our YAML to reflect the changes as such:

 ```yaml
 langcode: en